-Vulpix or Growlithe?
-Zangoose or Seviper?
-Ever since Arceus made the world in its image, Pokémon fans have had to grapple with a huge choice: which version to get.
-That quandary will remain in place for the latest games, Pokémon Scarlet and Violet.
+Ever since Arceus made the world in its image, Pokémon fans have had to grapple with a huge choice for every mainline game: which version to get.
+That quandary will remain in place for the latest games, Pokémon Scarlet and Violet, with many more unique features than usual, some even pertaining to the distant past or the far-flung future.
+We’re breaking down every difference between the two, to help you know which version to pick up.

-Every generation of Nintendo’s zeitgeisty monster-hunting RPGs splits up its roster of Pokémon, with a handful showing up in one game while remaining absent from the counterpart (and vice versa).
-This strategy makes a certain degree of sense, if cynically.
-Pokémon games have always launched as a pair.
-Making some Pokémon available in one version but not the other potentially incentivizes additional sales.
-(Nintendo reports sales figures for Pokémon games lumped together.)
+Every generation of Nintendo’s monster-hunting RPGs splits up some of its roster of Pokémon, with a handful showing up in one game while remaining absent from the counterpart (and vice versa).
+This strategy makes a certain degree of sense, if somewhat cynically.
+Making some Pokémon available in one version but not the other certainly drives some to buy two copies of essentially the same game.
 Or, less cynically, it forces players to actually engage with each other and trade.
+But in Scarlet & Violet, there are many other core differences that might influence your decision, including whether you want things prehistorically themed, or perhaps decorated by the distant future.

 - Larvitar, a rock-ground-type lizard creature who first debuted in Pokémon Gold and Silver.